capybaraavocado/Stock_prediction/README.md

 ## Data

-We'll download all of the data during the project, using the `yfinance` package.
+ download all of the data during the project, using the `yfinance` package.